 How much does a North Carolina public adjuster bond cost?

-Public adjusters in North Carolina must post a $20,000 surety bond.
+Public adjusters in North Carolina must post a $20,000 surety bond with the Department of Insurance.

 |Bond Type||Bond Amount||Cost|